Are you thinking about building a new deck, and not sure which decking is worth the investment? Let’s take a dive into the world of decking.

-Pressure-treated decking has been around for decades.
-It’s traditionally been a common decking material choice, primarily due to its low cost and widespread availability.
-Different regions will manufacture pressure-treated lumber from various species of wood.
 On the East Coast, Southern Yellow Pine is utilized.
 The lumber is harvested and then treated with chemicals in a pressurized tank, giving the wood an increased ability to resist rot and decay.
 The pressure-treating also deters termites, but it doesn’t prevent warpage, mold growth or cracking.
 With that in mind, annual maintenance of this decking should include washing any mold, mildew and debris off the deck as well as applying a stain to protect the wood.
 Annual staining can easily more than double the lifespan of natural wood decking.
-Without regular maintenance, pressure-treated decking will quickly begin to warp and crack shortly after installation.
-The best time to stain new pressure-treated decking is about 3-6 months after installation.
-This is because the decking initially has a high moisture content due to the treatment process and the decking needs to dry out for a while before the stain can be applied.
-Through years of experience, we’ve developed a very effective staining and preservation process for all natural wood decking.
-Check it out here.

 Pros: